gikwegbu/gikwegbu/README.md

 ### Welcome to My Github Repo 😊👽👽 👋

 - 🔭 I’m currently working on ...
-My portfolio
+Flutter projects.
-- 🌱 I’m currently learning ...
-Nodejs | Threejs | Flutter
+- 🌱 Nodejs | Vue | Flutter
 - 👯 I’m looking to collaborate on ...
-Vue OpenSource Projects
+Vue & Flutter OpenSource Projects
-- 🤔 I’m looking for help with ...
-Flutter
+- 🤔 I’m looking for help with ... infoSec
 - 💬 Ask me about ...
 Anything, I am an Open Book
 - 📫 How to reach me: ...
 [Portfolio](http://my-portfolio-29d3f.web.app/)
 - 😄 Pronouns: ...
-He
+He/Him
 - 👽 I Blog on ...
 [Dev.to](https://dev.to/mrbrowny)
 - ⚡ Fun fact: ...
 Am the Last Born, and I sleep in the Day Time 😜 | Work At Night 😎😎